newdigate/teensy-x86-stubs/README.md

 installable cmake package with stub classes to allow basic teensy code and libraries to be compiled and debugged on your x86/x64 architecture

-## license
-Unless specified in source code file, all code is MIT license.

 ## quick example
 * to initialize the arduino timing library so that millis() will return the duration in milliseconds since the test app has been runnning
 ``` c++